-On September 29, 2014 and pursuant to the Court Order, the claims administrator commenced mailing Distribution Payments to the eligible non-claimants in accordance with the terms of the Settlement Agreement and Court orders.
+UPDATE: On September 29, 2014 and pursuant to the Court Order, the claims administrator commenced mailing Distribution Payments to the eligible Class Members in accordance with the terms of the Settlement Agreement and Court orders.
 All mailings will occur on a rolling basis over an approximate 2-month period; accordingly, please allow sufficient time for delivery.

 Thank you for your patience.
 We will continue to update this site as information becomes available.